Baked potato: North America

-Large, stuffed baked potatoes may be served as an entree, usually filled with meat in addition to any of the ingredients mentioned above.
+Large and stuffed baked potatoes may be served as an entrée, usually filled with meat in addition to any of the ingredients mentioned above.
 Barbecued or smoked meat or chili is substituted.
 Vegetables such as broccoli may also be added.

 Idaho

-Idaho is the major producing state of potatoes.
+Of US states, Idaho is the major producer of potatoes.
 The Idaho baked potato was heavily promoted by the Northern Pacific Railroad in the early 20th century, often using Hollywood movie stars.

 Hazen Titus was appointed as the Northern Pacific Railway's dining car superintendent in 1908.
-He talked to Yakima Valley farmers who complained that they were unable to sell their potato crops because their potatoes were simply too large.
-They fed them to hogs.
-Titus learned that a single potato could weigh from two to five pounds, but that smaller potatoes were preferred by the end buyers of the vegetable and that many considered them not to be edible because their thick, rough skin made them difficult to cook.
+He talked to Yakima Valley farmers who complained that they were unable to sell their potato crops because their potatoes were simply too large, so they fed them to hogs instead.
+Titus learned that a single potato could weigh from two to five pounds, with smaller potatoes preferred by the end buyers of the vegetable and that many considered them not to be edible because their thick, rough skin made them difficult to cook.

 Titus and his staff discovered the "inedible" potatoes were delicious after baking in a slow oven.
 He contracted to purchase as many potatoes as the farmers could produce that were more than two pounds in weight.
 Soon after the first delivery of "Netted Gem Bakers", they were offered to diners on the North Coast Limited beginning in 1909.
 Word of the line's specialty offering traveled quickly, and before long it was using "the Great Big Baked Potato" as a slogan to promote the railroad's passenger service.

-When an addition was built for the Northern Pacific's Seattle commissary in 1914, reporter wrote, "A large trade mark, in the shape of a baked potato, 40 ft.long and 18 ft. in diameter, surmounts the roof.
+When an addition was built for the Northern Pacific's Seattle commissary in 1914, a reporter wrote, "A large trade mark, in the shape of a baked potato, 40 ft. long and 18 ft. in diameter, surmounts the roof.
 The potato is electric lighted and its eyes, through the electric mechanism, are made to wink constantly.
 A cube of butter thrust into its split top glows intermittently."
-Premiums such as postcards, letter openers, and spoons were also produced to promote "The Route of the Great Big Baked Potato"; the slogan served the Northern Pacific for about 50 years.
+Premiums such as postcards, letter openers, and spoons were produced to promote "The Route of the Great Big Baked Potato".
+The slogan served the Northern Pacific for about 50 years.
 The song "Great Big Baked Potato" (words by N.R.
-Streeter and H. Caldwell; Music by Oliver George) was written about this potato.
+Streeter and H. Caldwell, music by Oliver George) was written about this potato.

 United Kingdom

 A baked potato is sometimes called a jacket potato in the United Kingdom.
 The baked potato has been popular in the UK for many years.
 In the mid-19th century, jacket potatoes were sold on the streets by hawkers during the autumn and winter months.
 In London, it was estimated that some 10 tons of baked potatoes were sold each day by this method.
-Common jacket potato fillings (or "toppings") in the United Kingdom include grated cheddar cheese, baked beans, tuna mayonnaise, chili con carne and chicken and bacon.
+Common jacket potato fillings (or "toppings") in the United Kingdom include grated cheddar cheese, baked beans, tuna mayonnaise, chili con carne, and chicken curry.

-Baked potatoes are often eaten on Guy Fawkes Night; traditionally they were often baked in the glowing embers of a bonfire.
+Baked potatoes are often eaten on Guy Fawkes Night.
+Traditionally they were often baked in the glowing embers of a bonfire.